Skip to main contentLink to External Link Policy

 Background

 • Yohimbe is an evergreen tree native to central and western Africa.
 It has a compound called yohimbine in its bark.
-The bark has been used traditionally as an aphrodisiac and to enhance sexual performance.
+The bark has been used traditionally as an aphrodisiac and sexual performance enhancer, as well as a mild hallucinogen.

-• Yohimbe is promoted for erectile dysfunction, athletic performance, weight loss, angina (chest pain caused by not enough blood flow to the heart), high blood pressure, diabetic neuropathy, and more.
+• Yohimbe is promoted for erectile dysfunction, athletic performance, weight loss, as a mood booster, and more.

 How Much Do We Know?